szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 In short, we can distill the problem to the following general requirement:

-*Given a free algebra `F` representing the command instructions, and natural transformation `F ~> M` to a monad `M`, how do we create an augmented natural transformation `F ~> M` that allows us to capture the events in `F` but only process them when we process `M`?* This is what we are going to derive.
+Given a free algebra `F` representing the command instructions, and natural transformation `F ~> M` to a monad `M`, how do we create an augmented natural transformation `F ~> M` that allows us to capture the events in `F` but only process them when we process `M`?
+We are looking for a

+This is what we are going to derive.

 ## Abstracting event logging with free monads